devicons/devicon/README.md

 devicon aims to gather all logos representing development languages and tools in one font.

+See all available icons on the github page: http://konpa.github.io/devicon/

 Final font is built with [icomoon](http://icomoon.io).

 How to use it